-This course is a continuation of Robotics I and is designed to advance student skills, knowledge, and experience in regards to the field of Robotics and the VHS Robotics program.
-Students will take part in a series of projects that advance and reinforce skills in different areas necessary for the Robotics season while learning lab safety and organization.
-Mechanical and electrical engineering, computer programming, automation, business management, and design thinking skills will be practiced and advanced in preparation for the Robotics Team's Build Season.
-During the Build Season, students will collaborate on the design, creation, and function of the team's competition robot in preparation for the VEX Regional Competition.
-Some Saturday competition attendance is required.
+This course is a continuation of Robotics II and is designed to advance student skills, knowledge, and experience in regards to the field of robotics and SailorTech, the VHS Robotics program.
+Students will prepare for the VEX Robotics Competition series, and take part in events-that advance and reinforce skills through competition and collaboration with different areas necessary for the Robotics season while learning lab safety and organization.
+Computer aided design (CAD), mechanical and electrical engineering, computer programming, automation, business management, and design thinking skills will be practiced and advanced in preparation for the Robotics Team's Build Season.
+During the Build Season, students will collaborate on the design, creation, and function of the team's competition robot in preparation for the interscholastic VEX Competitions.
+Some after school and Saturday competition attendance is required.
 A fee is charged for this course.